 Bottom-line: Make sure your videos have embedding enabled to encourage viewers to share your content.

 7. Promote Your Videos on Other Social Channels

 If you have followers on other social channels, let them know each time you upload a new video to YouTube.
 A good way to do this is with a short teaser video.
-In the example below, we created a minute-long teaser for a new YouTube video, then we posted it on the Oberlo Facebook page with a link to the full video on the Oberlo YouTube channel.
+For example, you can create a minute-long teaser for a new YouTube video, then post it on your Facebook page with a link to the full video on your YouTube channel.